-7.2 Paying bursary funding to eligible students
+6.1 Paying bursary funding and providing support to eligible students

-We encourage you to pay both defined vulnerable group and discretionary bursaries to students in-kind rather than cash as far as possible.
-This helps ensure the bursary is spent for the reasons it was awarded.
+We encourage you to pay both defined vulnerable group and discretionary bursary funding to students in-kind rather than cash as far as possible.
+This helps ensure that the bursary is spent for the reasons it was awarded.
 In-kind payments can include travel passes, vouchers or credits for meals, required books and required equipment.

-When you make in-kind payments, you should explain to the student the value of the payments and, if appropriate, how these have been deducted from their total bursary award.
+When you make in-kind payments, you must explain to the student the value of the payments and, if appropriate, how these have been deducted from the total value of their bursary support.

-When you make Bursary Fund payments to students rather than providing support in-kind, it is good practice to pay the funding by BACS transfer to the student's own bank account.
+When you make bursary fund payments to students rather than providing support in-kind, it is good practice to pay the funding by BACS transfer to the student's own bank account.
 A basic bank account (which students can open at age 16) allows BACS transfers and allows the student to withdraw money.

 You must insist that students only spend the bursary payments you make to them on the support that has been identified as necessary to help them participate in education.
-This means you must specify students can only use the funds to pay for travel costs and/or a meal during the day (this would usually be lunch though in some cases you may decide breakfast support is needed as well in exceptional circumstances), to buy equipment or any other support that has been agreed.
-You should make the value of the award and any terms/conditions clear to the student in their award letter/confirmation document.
+This means you must specify students should only use the funds to pay for travel costs and/or a meal during the day, to buy equipment or any other support that has been agreed.

+You should make the value of the support and any terms/conditions clear to the student in the confirmation letter/document you give to them.

-Receipts for expenditure and purchases made with bursary funding form part of the audit and assurance requirements.
+Receipts for expenditure and purchases made with bursary funding form part of the audit and assurance of the scheme.
 Receipts are evidence that funding is being used for the reasons it was awarded.
-For standard weekly costs like travel and food, it may not be practical to collect receipts for every transaction, so costs may be evidenced initially by receipts then paid after that linked to attendance.
-Students could then be asked to provide receipts to the institution at various points in the year (for example) which could form part of the terms and conditions you specify in your award letter/confirmation document to students.
+For standard weekly costs like travel and food, it may not be practical to collect receipts for every transaction, so costs can be evidenced initially by receipts then paid after that linked to attendance patterns.
+Students could then be asked to provide receipts to the institution at various points in the year (for example) which could form part of the terms/conditions set out in the award letter/confirmation document to students.

-You should remember that the purpose of the bursary is to provide help to those who need it to participate and remain in education.
-Asking students to incur expenditure and provide a receipt first before providing any funding does not reflect the policy intent which is why payment in kind rather than in cash is recommended.
+You must remember that the purpose of the bursary is to provide help to those who need it to participate and remain in education.
+Asking students to incur expenditure and provide a receipt first before providing any funding does not reflect the policy intent which is why payment in-kind rather than in cash is recommended.